 According to local peach grower Bill McGeehee (Big 6 Packing Company), and local historian the late Wallis Hardeman, the 17,200 railroad cars were the equivalent to about 9,000 truckloads of peaches (one railroad car averaged 400 bushels of peaches).

 In the 1950s and '60s, 400 pound blocks of ice were still used to "hydrocool" (cold water wash) peaches before they were washed, graded, packed and loaded on trucks for shipment.
 Every local packing house ran trucks to and from the ice plant to constantly replenish the huge hydrocoolers.
 Modern day refrigerated trucks and railroad cars have eliminated the need for ice houses and hydrocoolers.

 However, most of the ice plant is still in existence today and is being used for cold storage.
 At one time the U.S. government used the facility to store ready to eat meals (modern day C-Rations).
 Currently the ice house serves as a cold storage warehouse for peanuts.

+The old freight depot is a jewel in the rough and plas call for it to be restored and renovated as an interpretative railroad museum.
 The City of Fort Valley anticipates that a renovated and converted Freight Depot will lead to additional tourism dollars and economic vitality, as well as to the future restoration of other important historic facilities throughout the community.